 (pĕr′kō-lā″tor) An apparatus used for extraction of a drug with a liquid solvent.

 (pĕr-kŭs′) [L. percutere] To tap parts of the body to aid diagnosis by listening carefully to the sounds they emit.

 (pĕr-kŭsh′ŏn) [L. percussio, a striking] 1.
 Striking the body surface (usually with the fingers or a small hammer) to determine the position, size, or density of underlying structures.
 2. A technique for mobilizing secretions from the lungs by striking the chest wall with cupped hands.
-3. Any of the techniques of body massage in which the hands are used to strike the body and are drawn back after contact in order to control ...
+3. Any of the techniques of body massage in which the hands are used to strike the body and ...